 Functions: Hours, minutes, seconds, world time (25 time zones,) chronograph, unit converter (rotary slide rule on the bezel, conversion of distance, fuel load, weight, and speed)

 Case: Stainless steel (refs.
 SSG001, SSG005) / Stainless steel with black hard coating (SSG003)

 Size: 47.80 mm

 Case height: 14.50 mm

 Water resistance: 100 meters

-Strap: Stainless steel bracelet (SSG001) OR bracelet with black hard coating matching case (SSG003) on three-fold clasp with push button release and secure lock / Brown calf leather strap (SSG005)
+Strap: Stainless steel bracelet (SSG001) OR bracelet with black hard coating matching case (SSG003) on the three-fold clasp with push-button release and secure lock / Brown calf leather strap (SSG005)

 Crystal: Hardlex, anti-reflective coating